*Updated February 25, 2019

 The ACT is given 7 times per year, typically in September, October, December, February, April, June and July.
 You are allowed to take the ACT at any point in your high school career, and can take it up to 12 times.
 Most students take the ACT for the first time during their junior year, at which point they are beginning the college application process in earnest.
 Some choose to start preparing for the ACT as early as their sophomore year of high school.

 I recommend starting to prepare early.
 This way you can develop a strong familiarity with the material the test will cover and hone your test-taking strategies and skills.
-At the very least, you should devote the fall of your junior year to preparing for the ACT, whether by taking a prep class or by taking practice tests and studying on your own time, and then take your first official ACT in the spring of junior year.
+At the very least, you should devote the fall of your junior year to ACT preparations, whether by taking a prep class or by taking practice tests and studying on your own time, and then take your first official ACT in the spring of junior year.
 After that, if you are unsatisfied with your score, you have the opportunity to take it again in the summer, or in the fall semester of your senior year.

 Free ACT prep is available through the ACT Academy, a free platform created by the ACT that offers students access to a variety of preparation tools and resources to help you get the best score on your exam.